Adidas Adizero Boston Boost 6Review Facts

 The upper of the shoe differs depending on if the shoe is designed for men or women.
 The men’s version offers an open, net-like mesh material.
 The women’s model features a more knitted fabric.
 Both uppers offer excellent breathability and are soft and comfortable against the skin.
 The materials have some stretch which adapts to the foot’s movements.
 An inner Coolever mesh lining has good moisture-wicking properties which keeps the foot dry and cool, even after long-distance runs.
 Overlays stitched to the upper work in conjunction with the lacing system to support the foot and keep it in place.
 A heel counter on the back of the shoe keeps the heel aligned with the rest of the foot.

-from weighing the runner down.
+from slowing the wearer down.

-and chafing.
+.
 When lacing up the shoes before a run, be sure the tongue is centered and tight.
 Some runners had a problem with the tongue folding over which caused a pressure point on the top of the foot.
 The overlays and laces work together to customize the fit of the shoe.
 A few runners though this version was more narrow than the Boost Boston 5.

 There is no mistaking an Adidas shoe.
 The “three stripe” logo has been featured on the company’s athletic apparel since 1952.
 Their running shoes tend to come in standard dark colors with few contrasting highlights.
 Runners who prefer subdued shoes will enjoy the neutral color options.
 The midsole and outsole are also rather plain with the emphasis being on function rather than fashion.
 If you enjoy bright colored shoes with space-age looking midsoles, these shoes are probably not for you.